MichielCM/xsd2html2xml/README.md

 		<br />If you want to get a quick glimpse of what the code is capable of, try installing the <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a>.
 If you want to get your hands dirty, you can use the rudimentary <a href="https://github.com/MichielCM/xsd2html2xml/tree/master/app">Java app</a> as a springboard.
 If you want supported software that just works out of the box, install the <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">XML Schema Form Generator</a> trial.</li>
 	<li>
 		<strong>I don't want to write my own implementation!
 Is there out-of-the-box software available?</strong>
 		<br />Yes, there is!
-Check out the free <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a> or the full <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">Windows application</a>.</li>
+Check out the free <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a> or the full <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">Windows application</a>.
+The latter comes with a developer-friendly command line interface for integration in other software.</li>
 </ul>